eic/scavenger-hunt/_episodes/04-tasks_7_8.md

 # Answer Checker

 Add info on processing numbers from file if neccessary to make them fit a certain format.
 E.g. take mod or similar.
 Link to a google form to check answers.

+Once you have your solutions from tasks 7-8, you can check your answers using [this link](https://forms.gle/UsAd9T2W1Mq5cSfx9).